DenixStudio1/BlenQuick-Auto-Rigger-Demo/README.md

 It can export in FBX and GLTF format, compatible with Unreal Engine, Maya, Godot, Unity and any other similar 3D animation program.

 Want to see it in action?
-Here it is:

-Watch The Rig Features Demo.
+Watch The Rig Features Demo: https://www.youtube.com/watch?v=G6j_lXTaiOk

-Watch The Rigged Character Demo.
+Watch The Rigged Character Demo: https://www.youtube.com/watch?v=SFqWuZXxQH4

 Just add the markers and BlenQuick Auto-Rigger will automatically place the bones to speed up the rigging process.

 Both body and face of non-humanoid characters, like cats, dogs, horses, pigs, cows etc., can be rigged by the Auto-Rigger feature, or manually by using the "Add Prebuilt Armature" dropdown.

-Watch The Animal Rigging Demo.
+Watch The Animal Rigging Demo: https://www.youtube.com/watch?v=xQkPrwUyZ80

 List of what the add-on has to offer: